 With that in mind, here are some of the best infrastructure ETFs to buy in 2020:

-Infrastructure ETFs can provide opportunities for investors to benefit from increases in government spending on improving infrastructure.
+Infrastructure ETFs can help you benefit from increases in government spending on improving infrastructure.
 However, government spending packages can be difficult to pass, especially in contentious political environments.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.

 American Society of Civil Engineers.
-"2017 Infrastructure Report Card," Accessed Oct.
-3, 2019.
+"America's Infrastructure Report Grade."
+Accessed March 15, 2020.

 State Street Global Advisors.
 "SDPR S&R Global Infrastructure ETF."
 Accessed March 15, 2020.

 Invesco.
 "GHII - Invesco S&P High Income Infrastructure ETF."
 Accessed March 15, 2020.